jpverkamp/blog/content/programming/2023/2023-01-23-once-again-to-hammerspoon.md

 ---
 Why oh why doesn't macOS have a more powerful window manager...

 Once upon a time, I moved from primarily Windows to primarily (at the time) OSX.
-I missed Aerospace--the ability to use Win+Left/Right to snap windows to half the screen--so I wrote a fix: {{<crosslink "Duplicating AeroSnap on OSX with Hammerspoon">}}.
+I missed Aerospace--the ability to use Win+Left/Right to snap windows to half the screen--so I wrote a fix: [[Duplicating AeroSnap on OSX with Hammerspoon]]().

 Since then, I eventually discovered and moved to [Magnet](https://magnet.crowdcafe.com/) and all was well.